 During this time Virginia became active in LGBT political advocacy with the New Mexico legislature.
 She also continued to develop her spiritual practices as a Oneness Blessing Giver.
 She created a ritual for transition and healing for transpersons, based upon the ancient myth "The Descent of Inanna."
 She has adapted it for other elements of the LGBT community and performed it for Kindred Spirits in Asheville, North Carolina, and for an HIV support group in Alabama, among other settings.

 In 2009, Virginia became a director of the Transgender Spiritual Council (www.transspiritcouncil.org) that supports transpersons in developing and enhancing their spiritual practices.
 Along with Buck Rhodes, Stephenson co-authored a book Can Christians Be Saved: A Mystical Path to Oneness (January 2011).
 Together they created a mystical method for interpreting sacred texts based on gestalt dream analysis, where the story is perceived in the first person, present tense, and is retold in the right brain, as the characters and the events become aspects of ourselves.
 In this process the authentic self is realized and the sacred stories become pathways to God realization.
-Stephenson and Rhodes co-authored Your Heart Is My Home published in November, 2011.
-She is currently writing another book, The Hidden Secrets of the Ancient Mystery Schools.
+Stephenson and Rhodes also co-authored the book: The Hidden Secrets of the Ancient Mystery Schools.
+(2013)

 Virginia continues to make her home in Albuquerque, New Mexico.